warrickball/tomso/joss-paper/paper.md

 The sound speed gradient $dc_\mathrm{s}/d\tau$ is useful for identifying regions where sudden changes in the star's structure might discernibly affect the frequencies at which it vibrates.
-Such a figure is shown for a standard solar model, Model S [@modelS], in the textbook by @acdk2010 [their Fig. 7.30, which is in essence the same as Fig. 1 in @monteiro2000] but requires some manipulation of the source data because neither $c_\mathrm{s}$ nor $\tau$ are part of the data format.  \autoref{fig:dc_dtau} shows the same data but with `tomso` this is naturally expressed in two functional lines of Python code: one
+Such figures are shown for models of the Sun in, e.g., @monteiro2000[Fig. 1] and @acdk2010 [Fig. 7.30].
+These figures, however, require some manipulation of the source data because neither $c_\mathrm{s}$ nor $\tau$ are part of the data format.  \autoref{fig:dc_dtau} shows the same data but with `tomso` this is naturally expressed in two functional lines of Python code: one